xadhix/DUET/README.md

 **This code is a PyTorch implementation of DUET.**

-🚩 News (2024.12) DUET has been included in time series forecasting benchmark [TFB](https://github.com/decisionintelligence/TFB) and the time series analytics leaderboard [OpenTS](https://decisionintelligence.github.io/OpenTS/).
+🚩 News (2024.12) DUET has been included in the time series forecasting benchmark [TFB](https://github.com/decisionintelligence/TFB) and the time series analytics leaderboard [OpenTS](https://decisionintelligence.github.io/OpenTS/).

 ## Introduction